CtrlK

 Progressive Disclosure

 Monolithic wall of text with everything inline.
-Five complete template examples, management details, automation commands, review checklists, and best practices are all in one file.
-Templates should be in separate files with references from the main skill.
-No external file references or layered structure.
+Five complete template examples, a full directory structure, automation commands, review checklist, and best practices are all crammed into a single file.
+No bundle files are provided, and there are no references to external files that could hold the templates or detailed examples separately.

 1 / 3